quxbaz/qwux/README.md

 ```

 #### `objectMap`
 * Similar to array map, but for objects.
-Maps each value in an object and returns a new object, maintaining its {key: value} structure.
+Maps each value in an object and returns a new object.
 ```js
 objectMap (obj, fn) => object
 /*